Key Focus Areas

-VEPA designs, co-ordinates and implements programs to ensure ownership by the communities of their environment and ecosystems.
-We engage all social groups within communities in Vava’u and Tonga through media and education, hands on projects, as well as collaboration with National Government programs, local and regional NGO’s, and funding partners.
+VEPA designs, co-ordinates and implements programs to create ownership by the communities of their environment and ecosystems.
+We engage all social groups within communities in Vava’u and Tonga through media and education.
+We conduct hands-on projects.
+We collaborate with National Government programs, local and regional NGO’s, and funding partners.

 KFA 1: Biodiversity and Conservation